ayabdi/task-manager/README.md

 - **Comprehensive Testing**: Writing tests with **Jest** and **Cypress** for quality assurance.
 - **CI/CD Pipelines**: Configuring automated testing and deployment pipelines with GitHub Actions.
 - **Code Quality**: Ensuring readability and adherence to best practices.

----

-Thank you for reviewing this project.
-Looking forward to hearing back!